SanmishaTech/VoyageCentral/README.md

-# React Star
+# VoyageCentral

-React Star is a modern React-based project built with Vite, TypeScript, TailwindCSS, and Radix UI components.
+VoyageCentral is a modern React-based project built with Vite, TypeScript, TailwindCSS, and Radix UI components.
 It includes advanced features like form validation, routing, and reusable UI components.

 ---